Black capuchin: Habitat

 The black capuchin is found in the Atlantic region of North-eastern Argentina and South-eastern Brazil, with its habitat overlapping with other capuchin species.
-They are considered arboreal, mainly dwelling in the tree canopy, however will also drop to the forest floor to forage, where insects and nuts are most abundant.
+They are considered arboreal, mainly dwelling in the tree canopy; however, they will also drop to the forest floor to forage, where insects and nuts are most abundant.

 Diet

 Black capuchin monkeys are omnivorous.
-They eat a wide variety of foods, including insects, bird eggs, small vertebrates, leaves, bulbs, seeds and fruits.
+They eat a wide variety of foods, including insects, bird eggs, small vertebrates, leaves, bulbs, seeds, and fruits.
 Their choice among these depends primarily on seasonal availability.
-While they are considered generalist feeders, fruit can make up as much as three or four fifths of their diet.
+While they are considered generalist feeders, fruit can make up as much as three or four-fifths of their diet.
 They are apt to experiment with new sources, which results in them consuming a diverse diet.
 One group of black capuchins, for example, ate 61 of 145 fruits available to them in their environment.
 When they exist in small patches of forest which lack adequate amounts of fruit to feed the whole group, black capuchins have been known to exploit nearby agricultural operations by stripping the bark from trees to eat the pine sap and phloem underneath.

 Subspecies

-The black capuchin has three subspecies: Sapajus n. nigritus (nominate) and S. n. cucullatus are found in the southern part (the former eastwards, and the latter westwards) of this species' range, and both have a distinctive pair of tufts on the crown, as also suggested by the alternative common name of this species; black-horned capuchin.
+The black capuchin has three subspecies: Sapajus n. nigritus (nominate) and S. n. cucullatus are found in the southern part (the former eastwards, and the latter westwards) of this species' range, and both have a distinctive pair of tufts on the crown, as also suggested by the alternative common name of this species: black-horned capuchin.
 The last subspecies, the crested or robust tufted capuchin (S. n. robustus) is found in the northern part of this species' range (north of the Doce River), and has a median conical crest on the crown.
 It is sometimes considered a separate species.

 Status

-The black capuchin's population number is unknown, but thought to be declining.
+The black capuchin's population number is unknown but thought to be declining.
 This is due mostly to habitat loss, hunting, and the pet trade, however the species has been observed to be able to survive in fragmented and sparse areas of canopy.
 The two southern subspecies remain relatively widespread and are rated as Near Threatened by the IUCN.
 The distinctive northern subspecies has a far more restricted distribution and it is considered Endangered.